ridwanediallo/BlogApp/README.md

 > **Blog_app** is an implementation of the classic blog website.
 It's a full stack ruby on rails website that show the list of posts and empower readers to interact with them by adding comments and liking posts.

-## Technologies

-- Ruby on Rails
-- Rubocop

 ## Built With

 - ![](https://img.shields.io/badge/Github-blueviolet)